In This Series:

 Here’s another, from Paul’s first letter to the Thessalonians (5:11): “Therefore encourage one another and build one another up, just as you are doing.”

-.
+God wants us to have friends.
+He wants us to be in relationship with one another.
 And I believe that can include having friends of the opposite sex.
-But those friendships should come with some pretty important stipulations
+But those friendships should come with some pretty important stipulations.

 These aren’t easy conversations to have with your spouse.
 It’s easy to get mad, defensive or dismissive.
 And trust me, I know all about how these talks can go wrong.